claritylab/lucida/sirius-suite/README.md

 To find out more about the suite, please visit [sirius-suite](http://sirius.clarity-lab.org/sirius-suite/) webpage.
-The suite in the repo does not contain larger inputs sets and models.
+The suite in the repo does not contain larger input sets and models.
 [Download](http://sirius.clarity-lab.org/downloads) the latest version which includes the inputs.